openshift/enhancements/enhancements/machine-api/control-plane-set.md

 #### Removing/disabling the ControlPlaneSet

-As some users may want to remove or disable the ControlPlaneSet, and we have no bulletproof way to prevent a user deleting the ControlPlaneSet, a finalizer will be placed on the ControlPlaneSet to allow the controller to ensure a safe removal of the ControlPlaneSet, while leaving the Control Plane Machines in place.
+As some users may want to remove or disable the ControlPlaneSet, a finalizer will be placed on the ControlPlaneSet to allow the controller to ensure a safe removal of the ControlPlaneSet, while leaving the Control Plane Machines in place.

 Notably it will need to ensure that there are no owner references on the Machines pointing to the ControlPlaneSet instances.
 This will prevent the garbage collector from removing the Control Plane Machines when the ControlPlaneSet is